MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-reporting.md

 # Run reports on inspection responses

 Create reports or dashboards, for example, in Power BI to analyze and act based on the inspection responses provided by technicians.
-Once enable, all responses entered for an inspection are stored in Microsoft Dataverse and can be parsed into individual question responses.
+Once enabled, all responses entered for an inspection are stored in Microsoft Dataverse and can be parsed into individual question responses.

 The questions and responses are saved into the following Dataverse tables: